valencik/mastersAPSC/documents/thesis/thesis.md

 With this many rules we can no longer prune duplicates in R as the memory requirements are enormous.
 However we can still perform some simple analysis like counting unique authors.
 With a support value of 0.00029 the analysis of author lists from NSR entries produces 2211797 rules involving 859 unique author identifiers.
-%- Running the apriori algorithm on author lists from papers is of little utility.
+%- Running the Apriori algorithm on author lists from papers is of little utility.
 %- The rules involving only two authors reveal author pairs where the (Roby - Svenson)

 %- papers -> selectors
 Apriori with each paper as a transaction, and selectors as items should produce lists of selectors that frequently occur together in papers.
 This tends to produce association rules that look like a list of isotopes involved in nuclear reactions.
-The first four rules in Table @tbl:apriori2 can be read off as nuclear reactions.
+The first four rules in Table @tbl:Apriori2 can be read off as nuclear reactions.
 $^{290}\mbox{Lv}$ undergoes alpha decay and produces the daughter nucleus $^{286}\mbox{Fl}$, along with an alpha particle but this is not recorded in the NSR selectors.
 With a support value of 0.00029 the analysis of selectors from their NSR entry lists produces 3479553 rules involving 1202 unique selectors.